-The Arista and Alta Gracia projects of the Don David Gold Mine are located within the municipality of San Pedro Totolapam.
-The municipality's surface is irrigated by the Rio Grande River, with many tributary rivers also irrigating other project areas; most watercourses (arroyos) are dry throughout most of the year.
-The elevations range from 660 to 2,480 masl in GSRs project areas; somewhat lower in the Arista and Alta Gracia projects (up to 1,680 masl).
-The area is rugged with generally steep slopes, up to 30°, although more vertical cliffs are also present.
-The area is very rocky with thorn bushes and stunted deciduous temperate vegetation typical of dry savannah climates; locally, cacti, both columnar and candlestick types, are a prominent vegetation feature.
+The Arista and Alta Gracia Projects of the Don David Gold Mine are located within the municipality of San Pedro Totolapam.
+The municipality's surface is irrigated by the Rio Grande River, with many tributary rivers also irrigating other project areas.
+The majority of watercourses (arroyos) are dry throughout most of the year.
+Elevations range from 660 to 2,480 masl in GRC's Project areas with somewhat lower elevations found in the Arista and Alta Gracia Projects (up to 1,680 masl).
+The area is rugged with generally steep slopes (up to 30°) although more vertical cliffs are also present.
+The area is very rocky with thorn bushes and stunted deciduous temperate vegetation typical of dry savannah climates.
+Locally, cacti, both columnar and candlestick types, are a prominent vegetation feature.
 Subsistence farming occurs in the area, and the main agricultural crop is agave cacti, which are cultivated to produce mezcal.